Students entering seventh and twelfth grades must be vaccinated against meningococcal disease in order to attend school in New York state.

 - A medication request form (which includes the family doctor and parent signatures) must be filed with the school nurse.

 Students are not allowed to bring medication to school.
-This includes over-the counter medications such as aspirin, Tylenol or Claritin.
+This includes over-the counter medications such as aspirin, Tylenol, Claritin and cough drops.
 If students are found to be in possession of these types of any medication, severe disciplinary action may result.

 Under certain circumstances, though, health care providers may request that a student carry and self-administer their own medication.
 This requires a specific request by the health care provider and must show that the student has been instructed in and understands the purpose and appropriate method of administration and frequency of use.